 Run a demo.

-You can download the sample demo source code in this article if you want to make audio and video applications.
+You can download this article’s sample demo source code to make audio and video applications.

 Use our Core SDK if you have more complex requirements, such as streaming mix, noise reduction, censorship, etc.